SAP Commissions

 SAP HANA

 Commonly, when the sales representative reaches his sales plan, he should be awarded … with an even higher target for the next period.
-Since he has managed to reach the upper limit, we cannot allow him settle on it.
+Since he has managed to reach the upper limit, we cannot allow him to settle on it.
 The research that Varcent has conducted on this topic clearly states: this is a mistake.
 So how?

-The challenge here is that the perception of the goal and the likelihood of achieving it is extremely individual.
 This concept, known as psychological distance, combines four elements, each of which is shaped by the individual’s experience of distance: spatial, temporal, experimental and social.
 So before you decide to increase your sales limits for another period, try to put your spreadsheet aside and answer the following questions:

 1. Will the team’s psychological distance change when new goals are set?